 Short and sweet will NOT help you sell.
 It’s a myth.
 People are risking their holiday experience with you.
 Go into a good amount of detail.

-You need structure this correctly in order for it to work, though.
+You need to structure this correctly in order for it to work, though.
 Massive chunks of text?
-Heck no. You’ll just overwhelm people and their eyes will glaze over quicker than you can say Dunkin Donuts.
+Heck no. You’ll just overwhelm people, and their eyes will glaze over quicker than you can say Dunkin’ Donuts.
 My recommended structure for a one column design is typically this:

-Tick Their Boxes – What do people need to know?
-Do you cater for disabled people?
+Tick Their Boxes: What do people need to know?
+Do you cater to disabled people?
 Children?
 Are meals included?
 What do they need to bring?
 Are admission fees included?
 Have you listed literally every single place you go to?
 Who knows what your potential guest has in mind!
 Get it all out on your site.

-Testimonials – Include testimonials you have received for that specific tour.
-Make sure the testimonials reference specific highlights of your tour, rather than the generic ‘we loved it!’ type of testimonials that one sees around.
+Testimonials: Include testimonials you have received for that specific tour.
+Make sure the testimonials reference specific highlights of your tour rather than the generic ‘we loved it!’ type of testimonials that one sees around.
 Include photos (or videos) where possible.
 There is a bunch of review platforms out there so we’ve discussed which review sites you should test out.